 Clinical signs and symptoms may include fever, aches, nausea, and fatigue.

 Bacteria in the genus Rickettsia cause Rocky Mountain spotted fever, Tidewater spotted fever, and closely related illnesses.
-In 2020, there were 20 probable cases of spotted fever rickettsiosis in Delaware.
+In 2024, there was 1 reported case of spotted fever rickettsiosis in Delaware.

 American dog ticks (Dermacentor variabilis) transmit Rickettsia rickettsii, the agent of Rocky Mountain spotted fever.